- When was the Neuroscience Department established at Wellesley?

 - Where can I find on or off-campus summer internships and research opportunities in Neuroscience?

 - Are there any courses recommended for graduate study in neuroscience that are not included in the major requirement?

-- How does the program prepare students for future study in medical and graduate school?
+- How does the department prepare students for future study in medical and graduate school?

 - Are there support from faculty or an advisor-system to guide students in applying to graduate school in Neuroscience?